 The CoC Program allows for a number of different eligible activities.
-Each project's ability to expend funds for the costs listed below is limited by the project's component, project application, Subrecipient Contract with the County, and the NOFA.
+Each project's ability to expend funds for the costs listed below is limited by the project's component, project application, Subrecipient Contract with the County and the NOFA.

 Please note that the following is a list of all eligible activities under the CoC Interim Rule.
 Costs such as CoC Planning Activities and UFA Costs are eligible only if the County is funded for such activities, and then only the County, as the Collaborative Applicant, can bill to them.
-Acquisition, Rehabilitation, New Construction and Relocation are onetime costs, and the County is not currently pursuing such activities due to limited funding.
+Acquisition, Rehabilitation, New Construction and Relocation are onetime costs and the County is not currently pursuing such activities due to limited funding.
 In the table below, activities have been shaded in grey to indicate that they are not billable.

-Table 5.8 CoC Eligible Activities CoC Planning Activitie es UFA Costs Acquisition Rehabilitation New Cons struction Leasing Rental Assistance Supportive Services Operating Costs HMIS Projec t Administration Relocation Co osts Indirect Costs Unified Funding Agency
+Table 5.8 CoC Eligible Activities CoC Planning Activities UFA Costs Acquisition Acquisition Rehabilitation Rehabilitation New Construction Leasing Leasing Rental Assistance Supportive ive Services Operating Costs Operating Costs HMIS Projec ct Administration Relocation Co osts Indirect Costs Unified Funding Agency